trashmoldwilliams/Intro-FlashcardSite/README.md

-#JavaScript Flashcard Site
+# Flashcard Site

-##By: Will Johnson & Jordan Meier
+#### By Will Johnson &

-##Description:
+## Description

- This website will allow visitors to study JS and jQuery terminology.
-In creating this website for week 2 of Epicodus, it allowed us to familiarize ourselves with using JavaScript.
+An intro to programming assignment to create a flashcard site for computer science terms.
+The main purpose was to use JQuery to toggle the definition to shown and hidden.

-##Technologies Used
+## Setup/Installation Requirements

-  * html
+* Clone project
-  * css
+* Open Index.html

-  * JavaScript
+## Technologies Used

-  * jQuery
+* Javascript/JQuery

-  * bootstrap
+## Contact

-##Link to site:
+You can contact me at trashmoldwilliams@gmail.com

-jordan-meier.github.io/flashcard-site
+### License

-##Copyright
+*This software is licensed under the MIT license.*

-© Copyright 2016, Will Johnson & Jordan Meier
+Copyright (c) 2016 Will Johnson &